Best Of15 min read

 5. Mullvad — Best for Maximum Anonymity

-Mullvad is the one I bring up when people look at me like I'm being paranoid about privacy.
+Mullvad is what I mention when people think I'm being paranoid about privacy.
 You can sign up with zero personal information — no email address, no name, nothing.
 Pay with cash or cryptocurrency if you want.
 Your account is just a randomly generated number.
 That's it.
-(Side note: I find it kind of refreshing that a company built a whole product around the idea of knowing as little about you as possible.
-More businesses should try that.)
+What's kind of refreshing is a company that built a whole product around knowing as little about you as possible.
+More businesses should try that approach.

 For most remote workers, that level of anonymity is overkill.
-But for journalists, activists, lawyers dealing with whistleblowers, or anyone in a genuinely sensitive industry — Mullvad is in a category of its own.
-The flat €5/month pricing is also refreshingly honest: no confusing tier structures, no "sign up for 3 years to get this price" pressure.
+But for journalists, activists, lawyers dealing with whistleblowers, or anyone in a genuinely sensitive industry — Mullvad stands in a category of its own.
+The flat €5/month pricing is also refreshingly straightforward: no confusing tiers, no "sign up for 3 years" pressure.

 Key Features: